 Tools for images and infographics

-- Canva is an easy tool for creating post images for blogs, for example.
+- Canva is an easy tool for creating post images for websites and blogs, for example.
 The tool provides many good and useful templates including free photos and graphics.
 You can upload your own visual elements like logos or photos to Canva and add them to the images and infographics you create.
 You can crop images, apply filters and create collages.

 - Piktochart is quite similar to Canva for creating images.
 Pictochart is particularly suitable for creating infographics.
 You can choose from a variety of templates.
 Then you can edit this template according to your wishes.

-- Venngage is great for creating infographics, presentations and other visual designs with hundreds of customizable templates, charts, icons and design elements.
-With a few clicks anyone can create beautiful graphics.
+- Venngage is great for creating infographics, presentations, and other visual designs with hundreds of customizable templates, charts, icons, and design elements.
+With a few clicks, anyone can create beautiful graphics.

 - Giphy helps you to create motion gifs and memes quickly and easily.